Online Resource Allocation with Convex-set Machine-Learned Advice: Introduction

 {\textbf{Online Decision-making with ML Advice.}} Our class of algorithms contributes to a recent literature on using ML advice in the online algorithm design.
 Examples include \cite{lykouris2018competitive} and \cite{rohatgi2020near} for online caching problems, \cite{antoniadis2020secretary} for online secretary problems, \cite{jin2022online} for online matching problems, \cite{lattanzi2020online} for online scheduling with job weight advice, and \cite{balseiro2022single} for an online resource allocation problem.\footnote{See \citep{mahdian2012online, esfandiari2015online, hwang2021online, golrezaei2014real, golrezaei2022online} for other works that explore the partially known demand models.}

-In the context of single-leg revenue management, the work most related to ours is \cite{balseiro2022single}, which also explores the impact of ML advice.
-Specifically, \cite{balseiro2022single} focuses on a single point demand prediction and ML advice and presents a class of Pareto optimal algorithms.
-However, the LP-based algorithm introduced in \cite{balseiro2022single} suffers from non-monotonicity of the protection levels.
-This means that it may reject a customer of a certain fare type while accepting another customer of the same fare type at a later time step.
-Such non-monotonic behavior can lead to strategic actions by customers or third parties aiming to exploit inter-temporal fare arbitrage opportunities.
-To address this issue, \cite{balseiro2022single} suggests a fixed protection level algorithm, but it is not always optimal.
+{In the context of single-leg revenue management, the work most related to ours is \cite{balseiro2022single}.
+Specifically, \cite{balseiro2022single} focuses on single-point demand prediction (i.e., point ML advice) under any arbitrary number of types, presenting a class of Pareto-optimal algorithms.
+The algorithm achieves the highest level of consistency given a required level of competitiveness in the presence of point advice.
+To this end, hard instances are identified, and an LP is used to design an optimal algorithm that switches between two protection level algorithms with fixed protection levels.
+They show that this switching, although sacrificing certain practical properties like monotonicity of the allocation rule, is deemed necessary for optimality.
+They further focus on designing an optimal policy with a fixed protection level.
+They show that as the distance between realized fare sequences and advice increases, the performance of protection level policies degrades linearly as the distance increases.}

-In our work, there are important distinctions.
-Firstly, we focus on ML advice in the form of an uncertainty set, rather than a single point estimate.
-This choice is motivated by the desire to mitigate potential biases inherent in point estimates, such as outliers, asymmetric errors, or incomplete data.
-Additionally, uncertainty sets provide valuable information about the demand, including variance and correlation between different demand types.
-Moreover, in some cases, it is impossible to obtain a point estimate for the demand vector (e.g., from a dataset that only contains the total number of arrivals, rather than the number of arrivals of each type).
-We discuss this aspect further in Section \ref{sec:simulations}, supported by numerical studies.
-Another key difference is the adaptive protection level algorithm we propose, which effectively eliminates the non-monotonicity issues observed in \cite{balseiro2022single}.
-Consequently, our approach offers a more practical and improved solution.
-Lastly, as stated earlier, our framework can handle the case of a point estimate as ML advice, providing flexibility to accommodate different types of advice.
+{ In our work, while we adopt the general framework of a Pareto-optimal tradeoff between consistent ratio and robustness ratio proposed in \cite{balseiro2022single}, there are important distinctions.
+Firstly, we shift our focus to ML advice in the form of an uncertainty set, rather than relying solely on single point estimates.
+This strategic shift aims to mitigate potential biases inherent in point estimates, such as outliers, asymmetric errors, or incomplete data.
+Additionally, uncertainty sets furnish valuable insights into demand characteristics, including variance and correlations between different demand types.
+Moreover, there are instances where obtaining a point estimate for the demand vector is unfeasible, such as when dealing with datasets that only provide the total number of arrivals without specifying the number of arrivals for each type.
+We delve deeper into some of these aspects in Section \ref{sec:simulations}, using numerical analyses.}